Nuclear power plant’s ‘essential’ equipment not affected, Ukrainian officials say

 The “essential” equipment at the Zaporizhzhia nuclear power plant in Ukraine is not affected by firing from Russia, the International Atomic Energy Agency said on Friday.

-US secretary of energy Jennifer Granholm confirmed that the area near the nuclear facility has not shown signs of elevated radiation readings, signalling that it the ‘essential’ equipment has not been hit.
+US secretary of energy Jennifer Granholm confirmed that the area near the nuclear facility has not shown signs of elevated radiation readings, signalling that the ‘essential’ equipment has not been hit.

 “We have seen no elevated radiation readings near the facility,” Ms Granholm said.